alsino/creative-applications-ml/README.md

 We are collecting all links and non-code materials on our [EtherPad](https://etherpad.net/p/creative-applications-ml).
 This way we can exchange materials and links on the fly with everybody without having to set up a chat group or slack.

-## Presentation

-The introductory workshop presentation can be downloaded here: [Slides](https://github.com/alsino/creative-applications-ml/blob/master/presentation/daad-ml-intro_compressed.pdf)

 ## Agenda

 **10am - 12pm: Introduction to Machine Learning**
-- A quick introduction to Machine Learning
+- A Quick Introduction to Machine Learning ([Presentation](https://github.com/alsino/creative-applications-ml/blob/master/presentation/daad-ml-intro_compressed.pdf))
 - Hands-on 1: Basics of JavaScript and p5.js

 **12pm - 1pm: Lunch Break**